-Capital assets, which include property, plant and equipment and infrastructure assets (e.g., dams, channels, drainage systems), are reported in the governmental activities in the government-wide financial statements.
-Capital assets are defined by the government as assets with an initial, individual cost of more than \$5,000 (for improvements to land, structures and equipment and vehicles) and have an estimated useful life in excess of one (1) year.
-Structures with an initial cost of \$100,000 or more are considered capital assets.
+Capital assets, which include land, structures, improvements, equipment, software, land use rights, and infrastructure assets (dams, channels, drainage systems), are reported in the governmental activities in the government-wide financial statements.
+These capital assets have an initial useful life in excess of one (1) year.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
-Donated capital assets are recorded at acquisition cost at the date of donation.
+Donated capital assets are recorded at the estimated acquisition value at the date of donation.

-The cost of normal maintenance and repairs that do not add to the value of the assets or materially extend assets' lives are not capitalized.
-Major outlays for capital assets and improvements are capitalized as projects are constructed.
+The cost of normal maintenance and repairs that does not add to the value of the assets or materially extend assets' lives are not capitalized.